GEO Optimization Tool for Your Website: How to Get Into ChatGPT, Alice, and DeepSeek Responses

 - What is the sentiment of mentions

-For a systematic audit, GEO Scout is convenient — the platform automatically checks brand visibility across 9 AI providers and shows the full picture.
+For a systematic audit, GEO Scout is the most comprehensive option — the platform checks brand visibility across all 12 AI providers daily, capturing answers from the real consumer interfaces of each product (including Alice, GigaChat, and Google AI surfaces that have no usable API).
+This means you see exactly what a real user sees: search-grounded answers, SERP widgets, citations — not bare model outputs.
 More about monitoring — in the article how to track brand visibility in ChatGPT and Alice.

 Step 2: Optimize Key Pages